WillieXia/Project-Go/README.txt

 that a respective empty area is granted to.
 We also have to check if an area is even captured.
 (Strategy still in progress)
+-Implement a try again feature when piece tries to make an invalid play instead of wasting turn

 OTHER FEATURES
 -Website Implementation